Jacquelyn Barrett

 Jacquelyn Harrison Barrett (born November 4, 1950) served three terms as sheriff of Fulton County, Georgia, making her the first African-American woman to ever receive the title in the United States.
 After a "reverse discrimination" lawsuit was filed against her by 18 deputy sheriffs, Barrett was suspended from office by Governor Sonny Perdue in 2004.
 She did not run for a fourth term.

 Early life and education

-Jacquelyn H. Barrett was born November 4, 1950 in Charlotte, North Carolina, to parents Cornelius Harrison and Ocie Perry Harrison.

-In 1972, Barrett graduated from college with a bachelor's degree in sociology, with a concentration in criminology.
-In 1973, Barrett received her master's degree in Criminology from Atlanta University.
+Jacquelyn Harrison was born November 4, 1950 in Charlotte, North Carolina to Cornelius Harrison and Ocie (Perry) Harrison.
+In 1972, she graduated from Beaver College, now called Arcadia University, with a bachelor's degree in sociology, with a concentration in criminology.
+In 1973, she received her master's degree in Criminology from Atlanta University.

 Early career

 Before being elected sheriff of Fulton County, Barrett served a 10-year tenure as a curriculum specialist for the Georgia Peace Officer Standards and Training Council.
 She helped to develop programs that would be used to train police officers, and was eventually promoted to create these programs for the Chief of Police and sheriff.
 She then served two years as chief administrative officer for the Fulton County Sheriff's Office, and became the director of the Fulton County Public Safety Training Center in 1987.